Heat-sensitive healthcare products like biosimilars or parenteral may require drying for final bulk packaging.

 This occurs because of bulk fluid motions.
 Circulating pressure enhance the rate of convective heat transfer, which speed-up the drying process.

-Microwaves or thermal radiation occurs inside the lyophilization chamber because of the heat emitted by the open space of the shelves.
+Microwaves or thermal radiation occur inside the lyophilization chamber because of the heat emitted by the open space of the shelves.
 The vacuum also plays an important role in carrying electromagnetic waves.

 Equipment Breakdown and Maintenance

-To sum up, the following aspects must be considered for troubleshooting breakdown or maintenance related activities,
+To sum up, the following things must be considered for troubleshooting the breakdown or maintenance-related activities.

 - Multiple In-Process checks